ovh/docs/pages/web_cloud/domains/transfer_incoming_gandi/guide.en-au.md

 To retrieve the transfer code for your domain name, follow the steps described in the [Gandi dedicated documentation](https://docs.gandi.net/en/domain_names/transfer_out/auth_info.html){.external}.

 ### Step 3 - Start transferring your domain name to OVHcloud

 Once you have obtained the authorization code, you can proceed with the transfer of your domain name by following the steps in our guide “[Transferring a domain name to OVHcloud](/pages/web_cloud/domains/transfer_incoming_generic_domain)”.

 > [!warning]
 >
 > Within 24 hours of the initiation of the transfer, Gandi will send you a notification email to inform you of the domain name release.
 > This email may also contain a link allowing you to accept the transfer instead of Gandi, which will reduce the reserve time.
-> The reserve period corresponds to a period of 5 days (8 days for domain names managed by AFNIC) which allows the transfer to be canceled.
+> The reserve period is 5 days (8 days for domain names managed by AFNIC) and allows the transfer to be cancelled.
-> After this period (5 full days), the transfer will be completed automatically.
+> After this period (5 days), the transfer will be completed automatically.
 >

 ## Go further <a name="go-further"></a>